 So if Regenerative Medicine has Potential in many areas, but more research is needed

-At Southcoast Regenerative Medicine we believe that research already has given us reason to believe that stem cell treatments can be effective in spine and joint disease.
+At Southcoast Regenerative Medicine we believe that research already has given us reason to believe that cellular treatments can be effective in spine and joint disease.
 It is possible that your doctor simply is not aware of the advances that have been made, nor the clinical studies that have shown some success.